 - July 9, 2015 As part of its assessment of potential health impacts, the California Council of Science and Technology looked at the impacts of noise and light pollution from oil and gas operations in California.
-The researchers noted that a number of activities associated with drilling and fracking generated noise levels greater than that considered dangerous to public health.
+The researchers noted that a number of activities associated with drilling and fracking generated noise at levels considered dangerous to public health.
 Noise is a biological stressor that can aggravate or contribute to the development of hypertension and heart problems.
 In California, noise from well stimulation was associated with both sleep disturbance and cardiovascular disease in a dose-response relationship.
-Exposure to artificial light at night has been linked to breast cancer in women, although almost no research has been conducted on the public health implications of light pollution from oil and gas extraction specifically. - December 17, 2014 The New York State Department of Health identified community impacts related to noise as a potential contributor to a variety of negative health impacts from drilling and fracking operations but noted that considerable scientific uncertainty remains on the issue of noise exposure per se as a risk factor.
-Noise, air pollution, traffic, vibration, odors, and nighttime lighting may all increase together as proximity to a drilling site decreases. - December 1, 2014 Range Resources Corporation warned supervisors in Pennsylvania's Donegal Township that a "big burn" natural gas flare will continue for as long as a week and "will produce a continuous noise of as much as 95 decibels at the well pad.
-Sustained decibel levels between 90 and 95 can result in permanent hearing loss, but workers will be equipped with ear protection."
-Township supervisor Doug Teagarden expressed concern for residents, saying, "They told us the flare would be double the size of other
+Exposure to artificial light at night has been linked to breast cancer in women, although almost no research has been conducted on the public health implications of light pollution from oil and gas extraction specifically.
+419 - December 17, 2014 The New York State Department of Health identified community impacts related to noise as a potential contributor to a variety of negative health impacts from drilling and fracking operations but noted that considerable scientific uncertainty remains on the issue of noise exposure per se as a risk factor.
+Noise, air pollution, traffic, vibration, odors, and nighttime lighting may all increase together as proximity to a drilling site decreases.
+420 pennsylvania/